rescript-lang/rescript-compiler/slides/Haskell_meetup.md

 ---

-# What BuckleScript looks like
+# A small example of BuckleScript

 ```ocaml
 let test () =